dokku/dokku/docs/development/plugin-triggers.md

 The `SSH_USER` is the original ssh user.
 If you are running remote commands, this user will typically be `dokku`, and as such should not be trusted when checking permissions.
 If you are connected via ssh as a different user who then invokes `dokku`, the value of this variable will be that user's name (`root`, `myuser`, etc.).

 The `SSH_NAME` is the `NAME` variable set via the `sshcommand acl-add` command.
-If you have set a user via the `dokku-installer`, this value will be set to `admin`.
 For installs via debian package, this value *may* be `default`.
 For reference, the following command can be run as the root user to specify a specific `NAME` for a given ssh key:

 ```shell
 sshcommand acl-add dokku NAME < $PATH_TO_SSH_KEY